alttch/pptop/doc/plugin_development.rst

   object is fine, but for the complex object it's better to serialize it to dict (use built-in object *__dict__* function or do it by yourself)

-* *injetion* should not perform too much module calls as it could affect function profiling statistic.
+* *injection* should not perform too much module calls as it could affect function profiling statistics.
 The best way is to implement most of the functions locally, rather than import them.

 * on the other hand, *injection* should not perform any heavy calculations or